codedbyaweto/Sharwamafy-me/README.md

-# Sharwamafy-me
+# Shawarmafy Me!

-A simple and engaging landing page for a Shawarma Masterclass where users can sign up by providing their name, email, and a photo.
-The design highlights Lagos-style shawarma and encourages users to join the live cooking session.
+Shawarmafy Me! is a clean, responsive landing page designed for a live Shawarma Masterclass.
+It introduces users to the idea of making Lagos-style shawarma at home and provides a simple form for joining the class.

+## Features
+- Responsive landing page layout
+- Hero section introducing the shawarma masterclass
+- Descriptive subheading and promotional text
+- Signup form with fields for name, email, and image upload
+- Clean typography using Source Sans Pro
+- Mobile-friendly design